micked99/ICT-Wspr-complete-setup/README.md

 Timing4.h is a testfile that will start tx every 2min

-#Fuses to be set in the 328
+# Fuses to be set in the 328

+Setts the expected external or internal xo used and also set the brownout to 1,8V

 62 D9 FE 1.8V / internal /div8 @ 1Mhz